llouiz/Legolas/README.md

 ## Getting Started

-In order to run this project on your system, first of all, you will need to have a local server installed on your machine.
+In order to run Legolas on your system, first of all, you will need to have a local server installed on your machine.
 If you are a Linux user you can install LAMP(Linux, Apache, MySQL, PHP) or WAMP(Windows, Apache, MySQL, PHP) for windows users.

 ### Installing